Towards End-to-End Open Conversational Machine Reading: Conclusion

 \section{Conclusion}

 In this paper, we study open-retrieval setting of the conversation machine reading task and promote a novel framework to first unify the optimizations of the two sub-tasks to achieve optimization synergy.
 With a retriever module and a parameter-efficient text-to-text encoder-decoder module, we have achieved new SOTA results in both the CMR and the OR-CMR benchmarks.
 Further experiments shows that our unified training form with an end-to-end optimization method largely contributes to the advanced performance in decision making and reduces the error propagation to boost question generation performance.
-It's also shown that our framework well generalize to other backbone models including BART-base.
+It's also shown that our framework well generalize to other backbone models.
+Further qualitative analysis also verifies our framework's effectiveness.